“I always thought someone should do something about that…then I realized I am that someone.” ~ Lily Tomlin

 There is nothing in the world I am more passionate about than animals.
 I am humbled to finally turn my passion into action and launch Love And Rescue; an organization built from my heart and soul.

 For many years I volunteered at one of Houston’s most respected no kill animal shelters.
 It’s actually where I became a foster failure and adopted my furry baby, Jax (~2.14.09 - 6.16.17).
-During that time I also came across a few emergency cases of dogs that needed to be taken off the streets immediately.
-I reached out via social media and was overwhelmed by the amount of people that wanted to help, but didn’t know how.
+During that time I came across a few emergency cases of dogs that needed to be taken off the streets immediately so I reached out via social media and was overwhelmed by the amount of people that wanted to help, but didn’t know how.
 I would ask for donations and they poured in, I’d ask for fosters, and although this was a bit more challenging, eventually someone would volunteer.
-Most importantly, I gave people the ability to give money that would be used 100% directly towards the care of a particular animal; giving instant rewards to both parties.
+Most importantly, it gave people the ability to donate knowing that 100% of it would go directly towards the animals in need.

 This is how Love And Rescue was born.
 The idea came by realizing that everyone has a different way of helping and if you put those ways together, you can help save more lives and get more animals into permanent homes.